 As member of Trow & Holden Company’s management team, Jordan’s expertise lies in the manufacturing, sale, and continued development of stoneworking tools.
 His work with The Stone Trust and walling has become the confluence of personal and professional pursuits.
 Jordan is a DSWA Level 2 certified waller and Certified Instructor.

-Brian Post, Executive Director
+Brian Post, Education and Training Director

 Brian starting building walls at age 10.
 Since then he has continued working with stone whenever possible.
 In 2006 he graduated with a bachelor’s degree in Landscape Architecture from the State University of New York College of Environmental Science and Forestry.
-As part of his studies he spent 4 months in England, Scotland, and Wales working with several wallers including DSWA Master Craftsmen, Andrew Louden and Sean Adcock.
+As part of his studies he spent 4 months in England, Scotland, and Wales working with several wallers including DSWA-GB Master Craftsmen, Andrew Louden and Sean Adcock.

 Theresa has a vast experience providing office support for many small businesses and non-profits in Southern VT.
 Her skill and experience has been vital to keeping the office operations running smoothly.